tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 As mentioned, my score for the competition is still zero.

-Some basic cases could still be solved, even after finetuning.
-See Kaggle notebook.

-This is a list of everything needs to be right for this work
+I thought about the list of everything needs to be right for this to work

-- I could generate enough golden solutions
+- I could generate golden solutions, and the golden solutions are actually good.
-- Given the golden docstring, (or the LLM could have already done this)
+- I could move the individual logprobs in the direction that I want.
+- When I move individual logprobs in the direction that I want, similar logprobs would also move in the direction that I want
+- When I move individual logprobs in the direction that I want, I do not break the model - I do not move other logprobs in the directions I do not want.
+- Training on the golden solution generalizes to sequences that the model would generate.
+The golden solution is generated by Claude Code after multiple iterations.
+This code might not be natural code that the model would generate.
+- My training implementation is actually correct.
+I did not construct the model architecture wrongly.
+The training serving discrepancy is acceptable.
-- The LLM could be easily tuned to recognize patterns
+- The LLM could be finetuned to recognize patterns from 2D matrix represented in a string.
-- The LLM does not need extensive chain of thought to recognize patterns
-- At least 1 in 64 rollouts needs to be correct
+- Training on the training set improves performance on the training set.
-- Training on the training set improves performance on the training set (I am stuck here)
+- Training on the training set improves performance on the slighty different version of the training set (the expected algorithm is the same, but all the test cases is different)
-- Training on the training set improves performance on a similar test set
+- Training on the training set improves performance on a similar test set.
-- Either I am able to fine-tune long context, or short context fine-tuning generalizes to long context
+- Either I am able to fine-tune long context, or short context fine-tuning generalizes to long context.

-While all of these happens, it assumes that I have enough GPU credits.
+- I do not run out of GPU credits doing all of these.

+This is what you would have seen if my training is indeed successful
+- For a particular problem, for a particular redaction length, after a few iterations of training, the state reward improves to close to one
+- Then we set a larger redaction length.
+The state reward also successfully improves to close to one.
+- We set a larger redaction length again, and until the redaction length is equal to the full golden solution minus the assistant problem.
+The state reward of the fully redacted solution is still close to one.
+This means that we could solve the problem.
+- For similar problems not in the training set, their state reward also increases to one.

+As you can see, while I am able to move the individual logits in the direction that I want, it does not seem convincing that the model can work with longer and longer redaction length.

 ## What I should have done

+I think certain parts of the algorithm should be simpler.

 (Also include the path that I decided not to take and still agree with it.)